 - The aroma of your love that Paul speaks of in the book of Ephesians.

-May today be a day to contemplate the beauty that surrounds you, to reflect on the beauty of the Lord our God that is upon you (Psalm 90:17), and to take the words of Thoreau to heart: Behave so the aroma of your actions may enhance the general sweetness of the atmosphere.
+Let today be the day to contemplate the beauty that surrounds you, to reflect on the beauty of the Lord our God that is upon you (Psalm 90:17), and to take the words of Thoreau to heart: Behave so the aroma of your actions may enhance the general sweetness of the atmosphere.

 Should I stay or should I go?
 Should my answer be yes or no?
 Some decisions are easy to make, but there are times when choices leave us baffled and befuddled.